msank00/msank00.github.io/_posts/2019-07-28-blog_100_ML_Concepts.md

 # Eigen Decomposition

-Matrices acts as linear transformations.
-Some matrices will rotate your space, others will rescale it etc. So when we apply a matrix to a vector, we end up with a transformed version of the vector.
+Matrices acts as **linear transformations**.
+Some matrices will **rotate** your space, others will **rescale** it etc. So when we apply a matrix to a vector, we end up with a transformed version of the vector.
 When we say that we ‘apply’ the matrix to the vector it means that we calculate the dot product of the matrix with the vector.

-**Eigenvector:** Now imagine that the transformation of the initial vector gives us a new vector that has the exact same direction.
-The scale can be different but the direction is the same.
+**Eigenvector:** Now imagine that the transformation of the initial vector gives us a new vector that has the exact same direction. **The scale can be different but the direction is the same**.
 Applying the matrix didn’t change the direction of the vector.
 Therefore, this type of initial vector is special and called an eigenvector of the matrix.

 We can decompose the matrix A with eigenvectors and eigenvalues.
 It is done with: $A=V* \Sigma * V^{−1}$ , where $\Sigma = diag(\lambda)$ and each column of $V$ is the eigenvector of $A$.